anlunjiang/react.js-tutorials/03_react_states/react_states.md

   // change to whatever the value object is
 ```

+* Whenever you create a two way binding you are creating a controlled component

 ## Parsing data from child to parent

 You can parse data back up by creating your custom props: